shreyaprakasan/Ethnus-MERN-React/README.md

 # Ethnus-MERN-React
-ReactJS tasks done as part of MERN Development course, hosted using gh-pages.
+ReactJS tasks done as part of a MERN Development course, hosted using gh-pages.